HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/servers/new-ovserverprofileilopolicy.md

 ### -ManageLocalAccounts &lt;SwitchParameter&gt;

 Replace all local iLO accounts beyond Administrator.
-If you omit the LocalAccount parameter, all existing local accounts will be removed, except the build-in local Administrator and the configured _HPOneViewAdmin privileged accounts.
+If you omit the LocalAccount parameter, all existing local accounts will be removed, except the build-in local Administrator and the configured _HPEOneViewAdmin privileged accounts.
 The local Administrator account can be removed using the RemoveLocalAdministratorAccount, but you then risk locking everyone from accessing the iLO.

 | Aliases | None |
 | :--- | :--- |